phoddie/m5paper/readme.md

 # Moddable SDK support for M5Paper
-Updated September 30, 2021
+Updated October 1, 2021

 This is experimental.
 The display fundamentals are working.
 Feel free to help.

 The Moddable SDK examples that do not depend on a display generally seem to work as-is.

-This porting effort depends on the new APIs defined by [Ecma-419](https://419.ecma-international.org).
+This porting effort depends on the new APIs standardized by [Ecma-419](https://419.ecma-international.org).
 This implementation depends on fixes in the latest Moddable SDK.

-There is a working GT911 touch driver.
-The I2C address of the GT911 floats.
-The implementation tries both addresses 0x14 and 0x5D.
-Handled in host provider's Touch constructor -- not in driver and not in user script If 0x14 fails, an exception is thrown before it retries at 0x5D.
-If you encounter this, just hit Go in xsbug.

 ## Setup, build, run